turbo-eth/template-web3-app/integrations/livepeer/README.md

 `useCheckLivepeerApiKey`
 A custom React hook that checks if the provided API Key is valid for use on Livepeer API.
 It includes the following properties and methods:

-- `checkLivepeerApiKey(apiKey)`: A method that tries to delete a hypothetical livestream and according to its errors defines if the provided API Key is valid for Livepeer API (errors that mean the API key is valid are 403 and 404)
+- `checkLivepeerApiKey(apiKey)`: A method that tries to delete a hypothetical livestream and according to its errors defines if the provided API Key is valid for Livepeer API.
+  - error with status 404 `NotFoundError` means that the API key is valid and has Full API access
+  - error with status403 `PermissionError` means that the API key is valid but doesn't have Full API access
+  - error with the message 'Failed to fetch' `FailedToFetchError` means that the API key is not valid, it can be an error to fetch or the valid API Key doesn't have CORS access

 `useLivepeerApiKey`
 A custom React hook that provides state regarding Livepeer API Key.
 It includes the following properties and methods: